Chile - Country Commercial Guide

 Publication of Technical Regulations

 Chile’s government bulletin is the Diario Oficial.
-Once regulations are approved by the INN and the Ministries and are officially accepted by Chile’s central government, they are published in the Diario Oficial.
+Once regulations are approved by the INN and the relevant Ministries and are officially accepted by Chile’s central government, they are published in the Diario Oficial.
 Only approved regulations are published.
 Proposed regulations are not published in the Diario Oficial.

 A schedule of upcoming standards development committee meetings, and a forum for public comment are available on the INN website at Consulta Publica and Comités Técnicos.
 Any institution, private or public, may request the services of the INN for the development of a standard in accordance with most procedures.
 Institutions and company representatives can be participants in the committee that is created when defining a certain standard.
-U.S. company representatives have participated in study discussions and the application can be requested online.
+U.S. company representatives have participated in past study discussions and the application to participate can be requested online.

 Contact Information